HenriquesLab/mAIcrobe/docs/tutorials/basic-workflow.md

 We'll use the included _S. aureus_ sample data featuring:
 - **📸 Phase contrast**: Cell morphology and boundaries
 - **🔴 Membrane fluorescence**: NileRed staining of cell membranes
 - **🧬 DNA fluorescence**: Hoechst staining of DNA (note that there is a black square in the image.
-It is on purpose to show how to filter cells without DNA signal!)
+This was done on purpose to show how to filter cells without DNA signal!)

 ---